Nantiee/mon-savon-local/README.md

 - 🎉 Typescript
 - 💡 Absolute Import and Path Alias — Import components using `@/` prefix.
 - 💎 PostCSS with **postcss-preset-env** — Write the future of CSS today.
-- 🎨 Style-dictionnary — Generate your CSS Custom properties from **design tokens**.
+- 🎨 Style-dictionary — Generate your CSS Custom properties from **design tokens**.
 - 🧞 SVGR — Automatic Icon Component Generation.
 - 🤖 Next SEO — SEO metadata, JSON-LD and Open Graph tags.
 - 📏 ESLint — Find and fix problems in your JS/TS, also will **auto-sort** your imports.